Exact Propagating Wave Solutions in Reaction Cross-Diffusion System: Problem formulation

-The system \eqref{RXD_1} is a reaction self-diffusion system when $\Duu>0$ and $\Duv=\Dvu=0$.
-Otherwise, $\Duv\ne 0$ and/or $\Dvu\ne 0$, we have reaction-cross-diffusion system.
 If $\eps=0$, $\v\equiv 0$, the self-diffusion system degenerates to the ZFK-Nagumo equation \cite{Zeldovich-FrankKamenetsky-1938,Schloegl-1972,McKean-1970} for $\u(\x,\t)$, with an exact propagating front solution.
-A piece-wise linear N-shaped variant of $\f(\u)$ also leads to exact propagating front solution~\cite{McKean-1970}.
-Qualitative properties of this equation, including existence of propagating front solutions, persist for a generic N-shape, and for $0<\eps\ll 1$, these solutions can form a basis of asymptotic description, see for instance the review~\cite{Tyson-Keener-1988}.
+A piecewise linear N-shaped variant of $\f(\u)$ also leads to exact propagating front solution~\cite{McKean-1970}.
+Qualitative properties of this equation, including existence of propagating front solutions, persist for a generic N-shape, and for $0<\eps\ll 1$, these solutions can form a basis of asymptotic description, see for instance~\cite{Tyson-Keener-1988,Ikeda-etal-1989-PD}.

-A similar asymptotic approach for $0<\eps\ll 1$ was considered for the cross-diffusion case of \eqref{RXD_1} in~\cite{Biktashev-Tsyganov-2005}.
+A similar asymptotic approach for $0<\eps\ll 1$ was considered for the cross-diffusion case of \eq{RXD_1} in~\cite{Biktashev-Tsyganov-2005}.
 To make the problem analytically tractable, the consideration there was restricted to a piecewise linear N-shaped function $\f(\u)$ and pure cross-diffusion, with self-diffion totally absent, $\Duu = \Dvv = 0$.

 In this paper we consider the same system as was dealt with in in \cite{Biktashev-Tsyganov-2005}, namely